Forensicom/Bootcamp/README.md

 * Harry L. Leider, Chief Medical Officer and Executive VP, Gelesis
 * Katie Doyle, former CEO, Swanson Health Products

+Notably, membership on this board includes repsoentation form Canada largest retail pharmacy company.
+This is no coincidence, as you will see in this report, deep integration into the consumer pharmacy experience is part of the near future for League.

 ### Funding
 League, Inc., was funded by a total of 19 investors, with 4 investors (TDM, OMERS, Workday, Telus) currently serving as leads.